This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 More Chords!

-Since you have to play two fingers on the 2nd fret, you might need to turn your wrist outwards and down (clockwise) to get them both to fit.
+Since you have to hold two fingers on the 2nd fret, you might need to turn your wrist outwards and down (clockwise) to get them both to fit.

 Remember, thumb on the back of the neck, fingers parallel to the frets, and use the tips of your fingers to hold chord notes.

-As a general rule for beginner ukulele players, use your index finger to hold 1st fret notes, middle for 2nd fret, 3rd for 3rd fret, etc… We’ve already broken this rule with G7, but it’s a good guideline 98% of the time.
+As a general rule for beginner ukulele players, use your index finger to hold 1st fret notes, middle for 2nd fret, 3rd for 3rd fret, etc… We’ve already broken this rule with G7, but it’s a good guideline when you don’t need to play two notes on the same fret.

 With three chords you can play way more songs than you’d ever think.
 Here are some good choices that use C, F, and G7: